schxslt/schxslt2/README.md

 SchXslt2 Schematron to XSLT 3.0 transpiler is copyright by David Maus &lt;dmaus@dmaus.name&gt; and released under the terms of the MIT license.

+## Installating

+Every release provides a ZIP file with just the XSLT transpiler for you to download and extract.

+In addition, a Java package is published to [Maven Central](https://mvnrepository.com/artifact/name.dmaus.schxslt/schxslt2) for use with Maven or the Java dependency management tool of your choice.

 ## Usage

 Use the transpiler to create an XSLT transformation that processes a document and returns a SVRL (Schematron Validation